 Wordshark includes everything that primary school students need in order to achieve their spelling targets.
-It’s perfect for any age or ability, from Year 1 students struggling with EAL to the gifted and talented in Year 6.
+It’s perfect for any age or ability, from Year 1 students struggling with cvc words to the gifted and talented in Year 6.

-The program has enduring appeal – students enjoy the variety of activities and reward games, and the program is easy to use – both for teachers and for students.
+The program has enduring appeal – students enjoy the variety of activities and the reward games.

 A few of the benefits and features: